S4NKALP/Student-Management-System-In-Django/app/management/commands/README.md

 The generated users have the following default passwords:

 - Students: `student123`
-- Staff: `staff123`
+- Regular Staff/Teachers: `staff123`
+- Department Heads (HOD): `hod1234`
+- Admission Officers: `admissionofficer123`
 - Parents: `parent123`

+## User Groups

+The following user groups are created automatically:

+- Student
+- Teacher
+- HOD (Department Heads)
+- Admission Officer
+- Parent

+Each group has appropriate permissions assigned based on their role in the system.

+## Phone Numbers

+All users are assigned unique 10-digit Nepali phone numbers (e.g., 98xxxxxxxx, 97xxxxxxxx).
+These phone numbers are used as the username for authentication.

 ## Note

 The script doesn't generate actual file content for subject files due to the limitation of creating binary content programmatically.
 This portion is commented out in the code.

+## Troubleshooting

+If you encounter issues with transactions or database errors, try running the command with the `--clear` flag to start with a clean database before generating new data.